Clifford Allen, 1st Baron Allen of Hurtwood: Career

-Shortly after coming down from Cambridge with a third-class degree, he was made Secretary and then General Manager of the Daily Citizen between 1911 and 1915.
+Shortly after coming down from Cambridge with a third-class degree, he was made Secretary and then General Manager of the Labour-supprting Daily Citizen between 1911 and 1915.
 He was Chairman of the No-Conscription Fellowship in the First World War, and was imprisoned as a conscientious objector three times.
 In 1917 he became so ill that he was released from prison where he set up house with Catherine Marshall who was also ill from overwork.
 Marshall hoped that their relationship would continue but Allen ended their partnership.

 After the war he was Treasurer and Chairman of the Independent Labour Party between 1922 and 1926, Chairman of the New Leader between 1922 and 1926 and director of the Daily Herald between 1925 and 1930.

-He was raised to the peerage as Baron Allen of Hurtwood, of Hurtwood in the County of Surrey, on 18 January 1932, to boost Prime Minister Ramsay MacDonald's National Labour representation in the House of Lords.
+When the Labour Party split in 1931 Allen aligned with the minority who supported the creation of a National Government.
+Consequently, he was raised to the peerage as Baron Allen of Hurtwood, of Hurtwood in the County of Surrey, on 18 January 1932, to boost Prime Minister Ramsay MacDonald's National Labour representation in the House of Lords.
 In 1934 he co-founded the Next Five Years Group seeking a progressive centre-left re-alignment in British politics.

-In January 1935 Allen wrote of German dictator Adolf Hitler after he had met him:
+Shunned by the Labour movement, many of the group's participants, such as Harold Macmillan, were radical conservatives; the result was the publication in July 1935 of The Next Five Years, which advocated a 'New Deal' for Britain but lacked any kind of institutional or political backing in order to become feasible.